python/cpython/Doc/library/os.rst

    respectively.
 Whether a directory can be given for *path* depends on whether the operating system implements directories as files (for example, Windows does not).
-Note that the exact times you set here may not be returned by a subsequent :func:`stat` call, depending on the resolution with which your operating system records access and modification times; see :func:`stat`.
+Note that the exact times you set here may not be returned by a subsequent :func:`~os.stat` call, depending on the resolution with which your operating system records access and modification times; see :func:`~os.stat`.

    .. versionchanged:: 2.0
       Added support for ``None`` for *times*.